hello-robot/stretch_fisheye_web_interface/README.md

 # Wide-angle Cameras Interface

-This branch is a distinct version of the Stretch RE1 web interface that uses a wide-angle gripper camera and a wide-angle navigation camera.
-It specifically uses prototype wide-angle camera accessories developed by [Hello Robot](https://hello-robot.com).
-If you're interested in wide-angle cameras for the Stretch RE1, please post to [Hello Robot's forum](https://forum.hello-robot.com/) or email Hello Robot at <info@hello-robot.com>.
+This repository holds a distinct version of the [original Stretch RE1 web interface](https://github.com/hello-robot/stretch_web_interface) that uses a fisheye gripper camera and a fisheye navigation camera.
+It specifically uses prototype fisheye camera accessories developed by [Hello Robot](https://hello-robot.com).
+If you're interested in fisheye cameras for the Stretch RE1, please post to [Hello Robot's forum](https://forum.hello-robot.com/) or email Hello Robot at <info@hello-robot.com>.
 The cameras and web interface are based on early prototypes for remote teleoperation developed at Georgia Tech and Hello Robot prior to the Stretch RE1.

 <img src="./images/wide_angle_cameras.jpg" width="300">

 ## Install the Wide-angle Web Interface

-To install the wide-angle web interface, first follow the instructions in the [original web-interface installation section](#install) below.
-Then, use the commands below to install the wide-angle cameras  with [install_gripper_and_navigation_cameras.sh](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/wide_angle_cameras/bash_scripts/install_gripper_and_navigation_cameras.sh).
+To install the fisheye web interface, first follow the instructions in the [web-interface installation section](#install) below.
+Then, use the following commands to install the wide-angle cameras  with [install_gripper_and_navigation_cameras.sh](https://github.com/hello-robot/stretch_fisheye_web_interface/blob/wide_angle_cameras/bash_scripts/install_gripper_and_navigation_cameras.sh).

 ```cd ~/catkin_ws/src/stretch_fisheye_web_interface/bash_scripts/```